vteague/contactTracing/blog/2020-04-27TracingTheChallenges.md

 The Australian app instead downloads a new UniqueID only every two hours.
 It has no batch capacity, so if it cannot reconnect to the Internet within two hours it simply keeps using the same UniqueID.
 This has serious privacy implications that are not adequately addressed in the PIA.

-The PIA for COVID Safe says:
+The PIA for COVIDSafe says:

 > 8.17	We understand that the National COVIDSafe Data Store will automatically generate new Unique IDs for each User every two hours and send these new Unique IDs to the User’s App.
 >